A while ago I went on a retreat which looked at what we wanted from life as we aged. Interesting stuff.

 •Feeling not good enough

-Of course, I haven’t become an automaton or a perfect person – and I still love wine and Netflix.
+Of course, I haven’t become an automaton or a perfect person – and I still love Netflix (Bridgerton, anyone?).
 But just getting clear and getting realistic about this stuff has made a huge difference to me.

 So, what’s on your five year plan?
 And what will you drop to help you get there?